jacoscaz/quadstore/README.md

 Current version(s):

-- version `9.1.0` available on NPM under the tag `latest`
+- version `10.0.0-beta.0` available on NPM under the tag `latest`
-- version `9.2.0-alpha.0` available on NPM under the tag `alpha`

 ### Roadmap

 We're currently working on the following features:

-- expanding support for SPARQL queries;
-- general performance improvements.
+- optimizing SPARQL performance by pushing filters down from the engine to the persistence layer

 We're also evaluating the following features for future developments: